Revisiting the Jones eigenproblem in fluid-structure interaction: Numerical results

+{Axisymmetric domains such as bodies of revolution, spheres or disks present more challenges for computation compared to polygonal domains.
+Concretely, there are two issues in these cases: the presence of a zero eigenvalue, and the discretization of the boundary curve.
+The former issue is handled by using a shift.
+The effect of the discretization of the smooth boundary by a polygonal one is more profound.
+As we saw in the computations for the disk, the primal formulation did not capture the same part of the spectrum.
+This phenomenon was also found to hold for other smooth domains, such as ellipses.}

+{We believe the reason for this phenomenon is the interplay between the imposition of the constraint on $\mathbf{u\cdot n}$, and the fact that the boundary is being approximated by piecewise linear polynomials.
+We expect curvilinear elements which are boundary-conforming should ameliorate this problem, and a careful investigation of this is ongoing work.}

-Sebastian Dominguez thanks the support of CONICYT-Chile, through Becas Chile.
-Nilima Nigam gratefully thanks the financial support of the National Sciences and Engineering Research Council of Canada (NSERC) Discovery Grants.
-The research of Jiguang Sun was partially supported by NSF grant DMS-1521555.
+\paragraph{Acknowledgements} Sebasti\'an Dom\'inguez thanks the support of CONICYT-Chile, through Becas Chile.
+Nilima Nigam gratefully thanks the financial support of the National Sciences and Engineering Research Council of Canada (NSERC) Discovery Grants and the hospitality of the Institute for Mathematics and its Applications, Minneapolis.
+The research of Jiguang Sun was partially supported by NSF grant DMS-1521555. {The authors are grateful to the anonymous referees for their helpful comments.}

+{This paper is dedicated to George C. Hsiao, Gabriel Gatica and Francisco-Javier Sayas Gonz\'alez (Pancho) on the occassion of their 85th, 60th and 50th birthdays respectively.
+Initial ideas for this work were discussed at length with Pancho.
+His friendship, intellectual courage and mathematical talent will be deeply missed.}